 Is ‘Roy Fat’ a Hungarian pun that’s flown right over my head?
 Maybe even an English one and I should simply have paid more attention during punology classes.

 Nevermind, what’s important is that he has a weaponised paunch and can wield it much like Chuck Rock did three years earlier.
-Roy’s belly-buster maneuver comes in handy for close combat, though since it leaves no margin for error it’s lucky we have a few other tricks up our lycra sleeves.
+Roy’s belly-buster manoeuvre comes in handy for close combat, though since it leaves no margin for error it’s lucky we have a few other tricks up our lycra sleeves.

 Switch to Roy’s belch attack (by pulling down and pressing fire) and we can emit airborne gaseous tremors.
 These generate shockwaves sufficiently potent to disintegrate any weaklings in the vicinity.

-Other long range tactics involve launching carrot missiles or hurling explosive mushrooms that detonate on a delayed timer.
+Other long-range tactics involve launching carrot missiles or hurling explosive mushrooms that detonate on a delayed timer.
 If, however, you’d rather get up close and personal there’s always your trusty burgeoning buttocks.
 Jump aloft enemies and pull down to unleash a Mario style head bounce with some real weight behind it.

 Any weapons not already considered bodily appendages can be collected from the environment, as can roast chicken drumsticks, providing a much-craved calorie and energy boost.

 Progressing through the levels entails accumulating a predetermined number of ‘whatevers’ in order to open and pass through the exit to the next themed world.
-In the first instance these would be burgers, which inexplicably enable us to earn enough money to travel to Transylvania to continue the pursuit of our beloved other half.
+In the first instance, these would be burgers, which inexplicably enable us to earn enough money to travel to Transylvania to continue the pursuit of our beloved other half.

 Yes, someone (an anonymous, disembodied hand that reminds me of Wilson the Butler of ‘The Broom Cupboard’ fame) is willing to pay us in exchange for burgers recovered from the streets of Cartoonland.
 Ours is not to reason why and all that jazz…